 The Bureau of Gambling Control (Bureau), California Gambling Control Commission (Commission) and California Tribal Gaming Agencies (TGA) work together to ensure the fair and honest operation of tribal gaming in California in accordance with the Indian Gaming Regulatory Act.
-The Compacts between California Indian Tribes and the Governor of California established a state certification process whereby all gaming resource suppliers, financial sources and key employees that are issued gaming licenses by the various TGAs in California are required to submit a finding of suitability application to the Commission.
+The Compacts between California Indian Tribes and the Governor of California established a state certification process whereby all gaming resource suppliers, financial sources, management contractors, and key employees that are issued gaming licenses by the various TGAs in California are required to submit a finding of suitability application to the Bureau.

 There are two types of finding of suitability applicants:

-Persons employed by California tribal casinos in supervisory or management capacities who are empowered to make discretionary decisions regarding gaming operations are required to submit an application to the California Gambling Control Commission for a finding of suitability determination.
+Persons employed by California tribal casinos in supervisory or management capacities who are empowered to make discretionary decisions regarding gaming operations are required to submit an application to the Bureau.